 While it’s easy to give in to temptation and give your child tough love in order to help them realize they are the cause of their problems, a supportive stance is one that is often more conducive to recovery, minimized familial impact, and decreased stress levels for all involved.
 Your child needs to feel safe and comfortable enough to come to you, but they should also know that you aren’t merely a solution to the problem.
 It’s important to be firm, but supportive.
 You’re attempting to help, but not be the solution to all of their problems.

 Setting firm boundaries, as well as providing unconditional love and support can often minimize the damage to familial relationships that is common amongst addicts and their loved ones.
 This, in turn, helps to reduce stress as well as the feelings of solitude that accompany addition and further increase stress levels.

 Stop believing that you can rescue your child from all of their problems

 As a parent, it’s your desire to be the one that can fix any problems your children brings.
 When dealing with a teen or young adult who struggles with drug or alcohol addiction it is important to understand that sometimes the problem is much larger than the solution that you could have provided for them.

-Rather than try to be the rock that can shoulder the stress and heartache that comes with dealing with a loved one’s addiction, seek professional help from experts that have years of experience in dealing with substance abuse and recovery.
+Rather than try to be the rock that can shoulder the stress and heartache that comes with dealing with a loved one’s addiction, seek professional help from experts that have years of experience in dealing with substance abuse and recovery in young adults.
 Reducing stress without treating the compounding effects of that substances have on it is a futile endeavor.
 Seek help.